AkshayMalige/AHEAD_2025/VNC/README.md

 ## 📩 Need Help?

-Contact the workshop organizer or IT support for assistance.
+Contact the workshop organizer for assistance.

 ---